My family has a car seat that their children outgrew and offered to give to me. Is it safe to use an older seat?

 Seat expiration is determined by the number of years after manufacture, not the date it was purchased.
 Car seats are stamped with an expiration date as well as a manufacture date.

 Find the expiration date

-How long until my new seat expires?
+How long until my Car seat expiration dates?

-A higher price does not necessarily mean that the seat will expire later.
-If you plan to use your car seat for another child after the first one outgrows it, then it is important to compare the expiration years between seats.
+A higher price does not necessarily mean the seat will expire later.
+If you plan to use your car seat for another child after the first one outgrows it, it is important to compare the expiration years between seats.